ccapndave/ember.hx/README.md

 ## Auto-updating Templates

-Ember.js uses Handlebars, a semantic templating library.
-To take data from your JavaScript application and put it into the DOM, create a `<script>` tag and put it into your HTML, wherever you'd like the value to appear:
+Ember.hx uses Handlebars, a semantic templating library.
+To take data from your Haxe application and put it into the DOM, create a `<script>` tag and put it into your HTML, wherever you'd like the value to appear:

 ``` html
 <script type="text/x-handlebars">